michael105/michael105.github.io/index.md

 ### Strengths

 * Communication and analyzing together with the customer the requirements
-* Not limited to informatics with a Master of Arts in Pilosophy, focuses have been amongst others on knowledge conceptions, formalization, logic, modal logic, differences and commons of logic and actuality
+* Not limited to informatics with a MA in Pilosophy, focuses have been amongst others on knowledge conceptions, formalization, logic, modal logic, differences and commons of logic and actuality
 * Analytic thinking
 * Usability studies
 * Creativity
+* Open minded

 ### Weaknesses